tamunoWoks/Task_manager/README.md

 # Task_manager
-A simple Python script for a task manager
+This a simple Python script for a task manager using Flask, a lightweight web framework.
+This task manager will allow users to add, view, and delete tasks.

+Requirements:
+- Flask
+- SQLite (for database)